Minimum wage country profile for Czechia

 Ministry of Finance of the Czech Republic (Ministerstvo financí ČR, MF ČR)opens in new tab

 Based on the amended Section 111 of Act No. 262/2006 Coll.
-(Labor Code), the Ministry of Finance must issue the Communication by 23 August, predicting the average gross wage for the next calendar year.
-Subsequently, by regulation, after prior consultation with social partners and taking into account the adequacy analysis, the government set a coefficient for calculating the minimum wage for the next two years, by which the prediction of the average gross wage is multiplied.
+(Labour Code), the Ministry of Finance must issue the Communication by 23 August, predicting the average gross wage for the next calendar year.
+Subsequently, by regulation, after prior consultation with social partners in the Council of Economic and Social Agreement of the Czech Republic, taking into account the adequacy analysis, the government set a coefficient for calculating the minimum wage for the next two years, by which the prediction of the average gross wage is multiplied.
 Finally, the Ministry of Labour and Social Affairs shall, by 30 September, publish in the Collection of Laws the amount of the minimum wage calculated based on the mentioned prediction multiplied by the coefficient.
 In 2026, the government will use the same procedure to determine the coefficients for calculating the minimum wage for 2027 and 2028.

 The current legal regulation mentions in Section 111 of Act No. 262/2006 Coll.
 (Labour Code) the objective of the adequacy of the calculated minimum wage.
 In particular, it will be set concerning the cost of living, the general level of wages and their distribution, the rate of wage growth and the long-term rate of productivity.
 To assess the adequacy of the minimum wage, an indicative reference value of 47% of the average gross wage in the national economy was set.